FlauBERT: Unsupervised Language Model Pre-training for French: Experiments and Results

 \paragraph{Model description} As this task was also considered in \cite[\cmbert]{martin2019camembert}, for a fair comparison, here we replicate the same experimental setup.
 Similar to paraphrasing, the model input of this task is also a pair of sentences.
 The classification head, however, consists of only one dropout layer followed by one linear layer.

 \paragraph{Results} We report the final accuracy for each model in Table~\ref{tbl:exp_xnli}.
-The results confirm the superiority of the French models compared to multilingual models (mBERT) for this task. \frbertbase performs moderately better than \cmbert.
-However, neither of them could exceed the performance of XLM-R.
+The results confirm the superiority of the French models compared to the multilingual model mBERT on this task. \frbertlarge performs moderately better than \cmbert.
+Both of them clearly outperform \xlmrbase, while cannot surpass \xlmrlarge.